xavierchia/xavierchia.github.io/_posts/2022-05-09-channel-offer-fit.md

 What about the term product?
 Are we really just talking about the set of features you’re selling to customers?

 But isn’t the way you present and package it oftentimes not just as if not more important?

-Sometimes all it takes to reach one of these inflection points is a change in positioning.
+No one needs or wants another sugary, aweful tasting softdrink.
+But with the right positioning you can nevertheless end up with a billion dollar business like RedBull.

 And what about customer acquisition strategies?
 Sometimes neither your product nor your market need to change to find success.
 Instead, all it takes is figuring out a scalable way to acquire new customers.